-System Rescue CD running from USB
+System Rescue USB Bootable Toolkit

 Distribution Home Page: Project Home Page

 Release Date: The first release of SystemRescueCD was version 0.1.0, and it occurred in April 2003

 This Linux rescue disk is made available as a bootable ISO file.
 Featuring a tool kit that includes a range of useful utilities for disk management, file management, networking, and administration.
 Also included are several data recovery apps that can be used to recover data from damaged or corrupted hard drives or partitions.
 Applications such as GNU Parted, GParted, Partimage, ddrescue, FSArchiver, File system tools, NTFS-3g, sfdisk, Test-disk, memtest, network tools.